Title and statement of responsibility area

 Terms governing use, reproduction, and publication

-One set of audio recordings was seperated from the manuscript collection and relocated to the tape collection (TC 181).
+One audio cassette was separated from the manuscript collection and relocated to the tape collection (TC 181).

 Standard number area